Valensia: 1999–2008: Gaia II, V and Metal Majesty

 In the summer of 1999, V was released.
 V was a cooperation between Valensia and Robby Valentine.

 Valensia's mother Jacqueline died, in November 1999.
 His next album Gaia II (released on the new record label Marquee) had a song dedicated to his mother, "Requieme pour Jacqueline".

 In 2008 Valensia appeared on the Dutch TV program De Reünie.
 A single entitled "One Day My Princess Will Come" was to be released on February 24, 2010.
 However, the release was cancelled.

-2014-2019: Valensia VI - Gaia III - AGLAEA - Legacy and 7EVE7
+2014–2019: Valensia VI - Gaia III - AGLAEA - Legacy and 7EVE7

 On 24 September a new album titled Valensia VI - Gaia III - Aglaea - Legacy was released.
 Valensia refers to this as "my farewell album".
 An official music video "The Cabinet of Curiosities" appeared on YouTube.

 Being just a temporary farewell, Valensia released a new album called 7EVE7 in 2019.

-2022: Air Twister
+2022–present: Air Twister

 In 2022, Valensia re-emerged with the soundtrack for the Yu Suzuki video game Air Twister.
 The soundtrack features 19 tracks.
-Some tracks are completely new, other tracks are new renditions of known Valensia compositions, including his hit song Gaia from his debut album Valensia.
+Some tracks are completely new, other tracks are new renditions of known Valensia compositions, including his hit song "Gaia" from his debut album, Valensia.
 Suzuki told in several interviews he was a long-time fan of Valensia and was able to get in touch with him on Facebook to pitch him on creating music for the game, to which he agreed.